top of page

 Visual Arts Nova Scotia

-We are collaborating with Visual Arts Nova Scotia on an upcoming workshop, Writing for Accessibility in the Arts.
-This session will bring together artists and arts organizations to share practices, build connections, and explore ways to make creative programming more inclusive and accessible.
+We collaborated with Visual Arts Nova Scotia on our workshop, Writing for Accessibility in the Arts.
+The session brought together artists and arts organizations to share practices, build connections, and explore ways to make the arts more inclusive and accessible.

 Mirror Form Photography